 Sat upon a steep hill, among a forest of ash and fir trees, rests Dunster Castle, an imposing structure with a medieval gatehouse and ruined tower.
 The castle that stands today became a lavish country home during the 19th century for the Luttrell family, who lived there for over 600 years.

 Soak in the history of Dunster Castle and the beauty of its gardens this Christmas, with plenty of festive events taking place in December.
-Enjoy Dunster by Candlelight on Friday and Saturday December 7 and 8 where the Castle will be decorated for Christmas with live music performances, local crafts and festive gifts, and delicious festive food.
+Enjoy Dunster by Candlelight on December 6 and 7 where the Castle will be decorated for Christmas with live music performances, local crafts and festive gifts, and delicious festive food.
 Little ones can also look forward to a visit from Father Christmas in December (dates can be found on the National Trust website).

 Dating back almost 900 years, Forde Abbey and its surrounding 30 acres of landscaped gardens, is a truly mesmerising spot to explore, with interesting transformations captured throughout its long time in existence.

-Forde Abbey is preparing to get festive with an enchanting illluminated trail around the gardens from Thursday, December 13 to Thursday December 20.
+Forde Abbey is preparing to get festive with an enchanting illuminated trail around the gardens from December 15 to December 22.
 The long borders and champion trees will bask in beautiful colour, and create a magical glow around the Abbey and Gardens.
 Inside the house, enjoy carolling, mulled wine and seasonal treats.
-Father Christmas will be paying a visit on December 15 and 16 with a sackful of gifts – say hello before he starts his preparations for the big day!
+Father Christmas will be paying a visit between December 18 and 22 with a sackful of gifts - say hello before he starts his preparations for the big day!